• Skip to primary navigation

 Instructions

-• Press the mixture into a high-sided baking tin (a rectangular shortbread tin) lined with greaseproof paper/baking parchment and bake for about 20 minutes or until golden brown.
+• Press the mixture very firmly (use the back of a spoon or glass to really compact it) into a high-sided baking tin (a rectangular shortbread tin) lined with parchment paper and bake for about 20 minutes or until golden brown.

 Notes

-Storage: Best eaten on the day of baking but store any leftover squares in an airtight container in a cool place for up to 3 days.
+Storage: Best eaten on the day of baking but store any leftover squares in an airtight container in a cool place or cool room temperature for up to 3 days.

 Measures: Please note that all my recipes are best made using digital kitchen scales in precise metric grams.
 Both ounces (and cups) are given as an approximate guide.

-This recipe was first published 8 September 2016 but has now been completely updated
+This recipe was first published 8 September 2016 but is now completely updated

 Reader Interactions